digital-earths-global-hackathon/template-node/content/homepage/venue.md

 ---
 title: "Venue"
-weight: 2
+weight: 5
 header_menu: true
 ---

-The event will take place in Hamburg.
+The event will take place in **[your location]**.
 Details about the exact venue for the Hamburg Node of the Digital Earths Global Hackathon will be shared here as soon as they are finalized.